 Simon Cabaret shows dancers.

 How glam!
 I am sure there is a lot of darker side to this hot part of the nation.
 Human trafficking, forced child sex workers, thousands of AIDS patients and clients robbed by sex workers.
-Reading more about similar places like Kamatipura and Honduras makes me wonder what kind of world we live in.
-On the contrary, I even came across those who are into sex work out of passion.
+Reading more about similar places like Kamathipura and Honduras makes me wonder what kind of world we live in.
+On the contrary, I even came across those who are into this profession work out of passion.
 I admire, respect and feel happy for those who take up and continue in a profession of their passion- So kudos to them.

-My Verdict on sex workers at Phuket Walking street
+My Verdict on Phuket Walking street

 After all, I was a tourist walking there for a few hours.
 So I can’t comment on ethical-sociological issues of the walking street and sex workers in Thailand.
 But I hope whoever works here never gets abused (physically & mentally), makes enough money for whatever their requirements are, and does it voluntarily without getting forced.